Silver Dragon (coin): China

 Chinese coins of this type are known Kwangtung dollars from the old romanisation of the name of the mint that they were first produced in China, more popularly they are known in Chinese as 龍銀, literally "Dragon Silver" or "Dragon Money", 銀 capable of being read as both silver or money.

 Even before the official ending of the Qing dynasty factions and cliques emerged as would be warlords jostled for position and influence.
 As China headed into the republican and warlord eras, local warlords used the provincial mints to issue their own Silver Dragons, these are of variable quality and value.
 These warlord and pre-warlord era coins include high quality coins intended to promote the legitimacy and prestige of the warlord and his faction and are proudly marked as such; there are also low quality coins, the majority, intended to deceive the receiver into believing that they are earlier coins of higher silver content and value, though not fake-in so much that they came from semi-official sources-these were and are of variable value depending on their silver content.
 With the coming of the Chinese republic China would continue producing silver coins of the same specification updated to bear the image of Yuan Shikai and other politicians.
 China was forced from the silver standard in 1935, however even after the silver coins became demonetised they remained a highly prized means of preserving wealth in an era of inflation and war.

 Opium War 'Silver'

-During the mid years of what is known as the "opium war", where most of the countries silver was exported to europe and india due to the purchase of opium.
+During the mid-years of what is known as the Opium War, where most of the country's silver was exported to Europe and India due to the purchase of opium.
 The silver content of the coins was changed to 80% of silver and during the height of the silver famine was reduced down to as little as 40% silver.
-The rest of the coins composition varied, however coins minted by the imperial mint used Brass, copper and finally iron to fill the rest of the weight of the coin.
-Merchant 'silver dollars', that is coins that were minted for use in the bartering with merchant sailors and on the silk road, were 90% silver.
+The rest of the coins composition varied, however coins minted by the Imperial mint used brass, copper and finally iron to fill the rest of the weight of the coin.
+Merchant "silver dollars", that is, coins that were minted for use in the bartering with merchant sailors and on the silk road, were 90% silver.